 We didn’t create the Best Place to Work because of “stuff”.
 We strive to create a team with a common vision that supports each other.

 Today, I received a document from a colleague Kaity Rihanna, which I believe captured the spirit of our company and the attitude of our co-workers.
 Kaity will be leaving us to go back to school and was nice enough to put together a list of hints for the person we hire that will take her place.
 She actually put together 4 docs, one for each of her main responsibilities so that the person taking her place will have the opportunity to be just as successful as her.
 I am only listing one of the docs below as I think it captures the spirit to the success of any employee in any company.

 I didn’t ask for these documents and I didn’t provide coaching in their creation.
 The below is a v.1 and I couldn’t be more proud.
 I think she absolutely captures the spirit of what we are looking for from the team and more importantly WHY we look for these qualities.
 The doc is positioned in the same way we take ourselves, both serious and light.
 The doc is short and to the point and I think applicable to ANY career, which is why I am sharing it with you.

-As a side note, two years ago, I had lunch with Kaity and a colleague I respect and admire.
+As a side note, two years ago, I had lunch with Kaity and another colleague I respect and admire.
 Our author passes on advice she heard at that lunch via point number 11 below.
 I blogged about that lunch and the advice we heard and titled the post “Career advice to make you bulletproof in a weak economy”.
 That post is linked here and proves that young people do listen.
 I believe the below document captures the attitude of why we have a company worthy of being called the Best Place to Work.
 Follow her here because great things will be left in her wake.